MoXcz/static-site-generator/README.md

 This program converts Markdown documents into static web pages.

-The static files (like images, CSS files, etc) generation must be defined inside the `static/` directory.
+The static files (like images, CSS files, etc) must be inside the `static/` directory.
 In the example provided it has an `index.css` for the styling and an `images/` directory for all images used.

-The generation is done following this steps:
+The generation is done following these steps:
 1. Copy all static files inside `static/` to `public/`
-2. *Recursively* generate `html` files from `content/` to `public/`:
+2. *Recursively* generate `html` files from `md` files inside `content/` to `public/`:
     1. Divide Markdown file contents into *blocks*
     2. Convert *blocks* into `ParentNode`s (header, paragraph, lists, code, ordered list, unordered list and quote)